-Bypass mode can be entered while in Erase-Suspend, but only Bypass Word-Program is available for those sectors or blocks that are not suspended.
-Bypass Sector-Erase, Bypass Block-Erase, and Bypass Chip-Erase, Erase-Suspend, and Erase-Resume are not available.
+Bypass mode can be entered while in Erase-Suspend, but only Bypass Word-Program is available for those blocks that are not suspended.
+Bypass Block-Erase, Bypass Chip-Erase, Erase-Suspend, and Erase-Resume are not available.
 In order to resume an Erase operation, the Bypass mode must be exited before issuing Erase-Resume.
 For more information about Bypass mode, see "Bypass Mode" on page 17.